cysouw/diathesis/text/c01_introduction.md

 ### *Resultativ* {#sec:summary-resultativ}

 The unmarked ~~Resultativ~~ (full discussion in [@sec:prepositions-action-result] and subsequent sections) is a chained diathesis.
 A new accusative object is introduced ('objective') and the erstwhile object is demoted to a prepositional phrase ('antipassive').
 However, these two remappings are tightly intertwined and have to occur together.
-Semantically, the effect is resultative and highly similar to the *Verursachte Bewegung* diathesis ([@sec:summary-verursachte-bewegung]), but the remapping of roles is crucially different as there is no chained remapping.
+Semantically, the effect is describing the result of an action and the diathesis is highly similar to the *Verursachte Bewegung* diathesis ([@sec:summary-verursachte-bewegung]), but the remapping of roles is crucially different as there is no chained remapping in the latter.

 An example is shown in [@next] with the verb *brechen* 'to break'.
 This verb can be used with an accusative argument describing the role of the broken thing, here *Felsen* 'rock' [@next a].
 Alternatively, a different role can be marked with an accusative, namely the result of the breaking, here *Loch* 'hole' [@next b].
 In this usage, a location is obligatory present in the sentence, here *in den Felsen* 'in the rock' [@next b,c].
-This location represents the place in which the resulting of the breaking is found, so this location is the broken thing itself.
+This location represents the place at which the resulting of the breaking is found, so this location is the broken thing itself.

 ::: ex
 a.
 Ich breche den Felsen.